 How do we find out what our customers need?

 Another area you can look at are signs and t-shirts.
-There’s several ideas on both Pinterest and Etsy.
+There are several ideas on both Pinterest and Etsy.
 What do people use to make these?
 You betcha!
 SVG files!
 Think LIKE your customer, it helps.
 Watch what’s trending and what’s going viral and you’ll be filled with ideas!

-You may be wondering why in past posts I encourage you to do what you love and focus on the area that makes you thrive, that you enjoy and why I’m now all of a sudden encouraging you to do what you customer wants.
+You may be wondering why in past posts I encourage you to do what you love and focus on the area that makes you thrive and why I’m now all of a sudden encouraging you to do what you customer wants.
 Let me explain.

-It’s important to choose the general broader area you enjoy FIRST, but once you have decided on this area, its time to make smart decisions that will lead you to success.
+It’s important to choose the general broader area you enjoy FIRST, but once you have decided on this area, it's time to make smart decisions that will lead you to success.
 Not hold you back!
-That’s the entire point of us even doing this business, is to succeed right?
+That’s the entire point of us even doing this business, right?
 Even though you focus on your customers’ needs, if you initially decided based off of your interests, then the individual pieces you create for your customers should still fall within this area of interest.
 You still can put your own flare and style into it, which is more flexible than freelance designers who design on a per need basis.
-The point here is that, it may feel restricting but you still have flexibility.
+The point here is that it may feel restricting, but you still have flexibility.